cqhclk/OpenGWF/README.md

 Saving the data as npy file.
 The folder organization structure is:

 `data_path/year/year-hour.npy`
+where 'hour' refers to the hour index of the current year.
+For example:

 The folder orgFor the unified training script, place NPY files in the following layout:
 ```text